 AND FOLKLORE (GRTKF)

+Article 7.1

+[ ASN/CN propose; AU/IN/JP/KR oppose; 1.
 Subject to each Party’s rights and obligations under the Convention on Biological Diversity (CBD) and other international agreements related to GRTKF, each Party may establish appropriate measures to protect GRTKF and prevent misappropriation and misuse of GRTK.
 The Parties also recognise the importance of providing disclosure of origin or sources of GRTK used in relevant IP applications.]

+[CN propose; AU/IN/JP/KR/NZ oppose: 2．In terms of genetic resources, on which the development of the inventions claimed in patent applications relies, the Parties shall ask the applicants to disclose the detailed information about the origin.

+The Parties shall take appropriate, effective and proportionate measures that aim to practically curb any violations to the obligations under Paragraph 1 of the Article.
+Failure to fulfill the disclosure obligations under Paragraph 1 will result in pending of corresponding patent applications and refusal to grant of patent rights.]

-[IN propose; JP/KR/AU oppose: GENETIC RESOURCES, TRADITIONAL KNOWLEDGE AND FOLKLORE (GRTKF)
+[IN propose; JP/KR/AU/ASN oppose: Alt 2: GENETIC RESOURCES, TRADITIONAL KNOWLEDGE AND FOLKLORE (GRTKF)

 Article 7.1